 i.
 The membership or other interests in an LLC or other business entity that are to be converted or exchanged into interests, cash, obligations or other property under the terms of the merger or consolidation agreement are so converted and the former holders of the membership or other interests are entitled only to the rights provided in the merger or consolidation agreement or the rights otherwise provided by law.

-11.06.
+11.05.
 Right to Withdraw.
-Unless otherwise provided in the Operating Agreement, upon receipt of the notice, a member who did not vote in favor of the merger or consolidation may, within twenty (20) days after the date of the notice, voluntarily withdraw from the LLC under §10.02 and receive fair value for the member’s LLC interest.
+Unless otherwise provided in the Operating Agreement, upon receipt of the notice, a member who did not vote in favor of the merger or consolidation may, within twenty (20) days after the date of the notice, voluntarily withdraw from the LLC under §10.02 and receive fair value for the member’s LLC interest, subject to all other provisions of this ordinance.

-11.07.
+11.06.
 Conversion.